Back to California

 Plain English Breakdown

-The official source material does not provide specific details on expanded criminal penalties or consequences of failing to report the required information.
+The official source does not provide specific details on penalties for non-compliance or further implications beyond the stated no-reimbursement rule.

 Campaign Statement Rules for Candidate Committees

-The bill requires candidate-controlled committees to report additional information on their campaign statements if the candidate will not appear on the ballot and the committee spends more than $20,000 with a single person.
+The bill requires candidate-controlled committees to report additional information on their campaign statements if the candidate will not appear on the ballot and the committee makes expenditures of $20,000 or more to a single person.

 What This Bill Does